IAM Identity Center AD sync - AWS IAM Identity Center (successor to AWS Single Sign-On)

 IAM Identity Center AD sync

-With IAM Identity Center AD sync, you use IAM Identity Center to assign users and groups in Active Directory access to AWS accounts and to applications AWS accounts and applications [Identity Center enabled applications, cloud applications, or custom Security Assertion Markup Language (SAML 2.0) applications].
+With IAM Identity Center AD sync, you use IAM Identity Center to assign users and groups in Active Directory access to AWS accounts and to AWS managed applications or customer managed applications.
 All identities with assignments are automatically synced into IAM Identity Center.

 How IAM Identity Center AD sync works